-- Academic and Progress Probation-First Semester.
-After being placed on first semester probation, the student may Enroll for a second semester. - Academic and Progress Probation-Second Semester.
-During second semester probation the student must meet with a Counselor prior to enrolling in a third semester.
+After being placed on 1st Semester Probation, the student may enroll for a second semester.

+Academic and Progress Probation-2nd Semester

+During 2nd Semester Probation the student must meet with a counselor prior to enrolling in a 3rd semester.
 Students may be required to meet interventions determined in consultations with a counselor.